Mars1944/neural-encabulator/prototype two/CONFIG_README.txt

 - test_field_path: Vector-field test/validation sources.
 String, list, or directory/glob.
 Used by infer.InferenceRunner (and Trainer as validation when present).
 - train_data_kind: Data type for training: "vector" or "image".
 Controls Trainer loading path.
 - test_data_kind: Data type for inference: "vector" or "image".
 Controls InferenceRunner path.
 - train_image_dir: Root directory for image training.
-Expects subfolders per class.
-Used by image_data.ImageFolderDataset (Trainer).
+Expects subfolders per class, or a pointer .txt/.csv containing the real path.
+Used by image_data.ImageFolderDataset (Trainer) and PairedFlowDataset.
 - val_image_dir: Optional root directory for image validation.
 If empty, Trainer splits train_image_dir by val_split.
 - test_image_dir: Root directory for image inference (folder-per-class, but ground truth not required).
+Accepts pointer .txt/.csv containing the real path.
 Used by infer.run_image_inference.
 - image_size: [H, W] resize for images.
 Used by image_data and image inference.
 - image_channels: 1 or 3; converts images to grayscale or RGB and sets model input channels.
 Used by image_data, infer, and main.ModelManager.
 - tile_size: [H, W] for vector tiling.
 Used by vector_field_data and consumed by trainer/infer.